Bra Size Calculator guide

 How to use the Bra Size Calculator

 The Bra Size Calculator gives a practical starting point from two measurements.
 It helps explain band and cup math, while making it clear that real fit depends on brand, style, and body shape.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Bra Size Calculator